 - Inconsistencies: identical source segments with different target text; identical translations for different source segments

 Auto quality assurance tools also allow reviewers to check terminology issues.
 Users can import glossaries or term bases into the software, so that it can find any key term mismatch.
-On the other hand, quality assurance tools always update and redefine their settings to reduce the amount of false positives on their evaluations.
+On the other hand, quality assurance tools constantly update and redefine their settings to reduce the number of false positives on their evaluations.
 False positives are correct segments wrongly flagged as errors.
 In this regard, quality assurance applications include features that allow the user to create rules in order to reduce the number of false positives in a report.

 One Feature for Every Need